+At September 30, 2011 we had \$61.5 million cash available to support our liquidity needs.
+Additionally, we had \$34.7 million of Agency securities and \$26.3 million of other securities that had not been pledged as collateral under any of our agreements.
 We intend to use leverage on certain of our assets to increase potential returns to our stockholders.
-Although we are not required to maintain any particular assets-to-equity leverage ratio, the amount of leverage we may deploy for particular assets will depend upon our Manager's assessment of the credit and other risks of those assets.
+The amount of leverage we may deploy for particular assets will depend upon our Manager's assessment of the credit and other risks of those assets, and will also depend on any limitations placed upon us through covenants contained in our master repurchase agreements as discussed below.
 We expect to generate income principally from the yields earned on our investments and, to the extent that leverage is deployed, on the difference between the yields earned on our investments and our cost of borrowing and any hedging activities.
 Subject to maintaining our qualification as a REIT for U.S. federal income tax purposes and our Investment Company Act exemption, to the extent leverage is deployed, we may use a number of sources to finance our investments.